WyruSeppo/BioBert_Annotations/README.md

 # BioBert_Annotations

 This project was set up with python 3.11.9 and Visual Studio.
 These will need to be installed for this guide to work.
+When this project was started in November 2024, python version 3.11.9 was chosen due to compatibility issues.

 ## Setting up the environment
 When Python and Visual Studio Code are installed, we will need to set up a python environment and install the libraries we will use.